kayleyseow/CS-102/08. Streams/Chapter8Notes2.md

 - It is not really used

 #### The Textbook's Version
-- In the textbook's version, they don't reat the alphabet as ebing on a cylinder
+- In the textbook's version, they don't read the alphabet as being on a cylinder
 - They just subtract 3 from each letter's ASCII code
 - In ASCII, 'A' is 65, 'B' - 66, etc.
 - Also, 'a' = 97, 'b' = 98, etc.